-Exceptional costs of £0.7m (2020: nil) were incurred during the year.
-These costs related to the initial public offering and admission to AIM which could not be directly attributed to the raising of new equity and therefore were expensed through the P&L. IPO costs written off against share premium amount to £0.5m (2020: nil)
+Exceptional costs incurred during the year were £nil (2021: £0.7m).
+The comparative cost relates to the initial public offering and admission to AIM which could not be directly attributed to the raising of new equity and therefore were expensed through the P&L.